gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 And then the Pilot Stone began to shine, except that wasn't right.
 It wasn't glowing: it was becoming more *real*.
-Erileine threw up her arm to cover her face, but the not-light went right through it---right through the whole world.
+Erileine threw up her arm to cover her face, but the not-light went right through it—right through the whole world.

 As one, the magicians on the stage cried out.
 Erileine lowered her